thumphries/bear-traps-talk/talk.md

 Usually I like to use Solution 1 whenever it's easy to do so.
 If it takes more than 25 minutes to be constructive, give up.

+There's *so many* of these in base.

+I'm not going to go into them in detail.

 ---